 The PhD degree is largely about conducting research and developing your skills as a professional biologist.
 A substantial emphasis is placed on publishing results in high-quality journals, presentations at conferences, and grant support of the research.
 The department supports PhD students with a teaching or research assistantship, tuition waiver, and health benefits as long as students make acceptable progress toward the degree.

 When applying to the program, it is essential that a faculty advisor (i.e. someone who will oversee your dissertation research) be identified in your application.
 It is highly recommended that applicants begin contacting potential advisors in the months prior to the application deadline to determine if they are willing to serve as a dissertation advisor.
-Applications are submitted online and require a BS degree in Biology or related discipline, a GPA > 3.0, a GRE > 50th percentile in both the Quantitative and Verbal sections, three strong and letters of recommendation, and a CV / résumé, and an Essay / Personal Statement.
+Applications are submitted online and require a BS degree in Biology or related discipline, a GPA > 3.0, three strong and letters of recommendation, and a CV / résumé, and an Essay / Personal Statement.
 Previous research experience is preferred but not essential.
-Applications are due January 15 and enrollment starts in fall semesters.
+Applications are due December 1 and enrollment starts in fall semesters.
 Before applying, we strongly encourage you to read this.

 The PhD is a research-driven degree that requires 72 credit hours beyond the bachelor’s degree.
 Those with an MS degree can transfer up to 30 credit hours into their PhD program.